rebelsky/csc207c/_mps/classical-encryption.md

 ## Questions and answers

+### Overall design

+**What should I spend the majority of my time on for the project?**

+> Hopefully, designing and implementing the various parts of the program.
+Try to think in terms of small, manageable pieces.
+The individual methods in the `CipherUtils` class are some of those pieces, but you might find that you need to decompose them a bit more.

+> Unfortunately, since it's your first Java project, you'll also find. yourself spending some time managing VSCode, Maven, and such.

+**What are examples of ways I should break up individual tasks of this project?**

+> In the `Cipher` program, you're going to need to find the action, cipher, word to encrypt, and key.
+You might want to write separate methods to do each of those.

+> In writing `vigenereEncrypt`, you'll likely need a way to encrypt each letter in the string.

+**What are opportunities for sharing code between methods?**

+> I hope you'll discover this as you write your program.

+> From my perspective, encoding and decoding are very similar processes, so it may be that you find ways to share code there.

+> `int2letter` and `letter2int` are two opportunities that are already incorporated in the project.

+**Are there any specific design patterns or principles we should follow in our code?**

+> Principles: Don't Repeat Yourself.
+Decompose.

+> Since we're not yet working with objects, there aren't any design patterns to use.

+**How little repetition is allowed?**

+> If you are shooting for an E, I would say that you should try to build a helper procedure each time you write four or more identical lines of code.
+But I've been known to write a helper for a single line of code if I am doing the same thing with slightly different values and it's clearer to have a helper.

 ### Characters and strings

 **I would like more details on how converting formats with (int) and (char) works behind the scenes.**